The complete guide:

 What is mental well-being?

 Mental well-being doesn’t have one official definition.
-However, Lexico defines well-being as “the state of being comfortable, healthy, or happy” and it is closely linked to mental health.
+However, Dictionary.com defines well-being as “a state characterized by health, happiness, and prosperity” and it is closely linked to mental health.

-The World Health Organisation (WHO) defines mental health as “a state of well-being in which an individual realises his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”
+The World Health Organisation (WHO) defines mental health as “a state of well-being that enables people to cope with the stresses of life, realize their abilities, learn well and work well, and contribute to their community.”

 The charity Mind notes that good mental wellbeing doesn’t mean you’re always happy, or unaffected by the things you experience.
 But you are better equipped to deal with any stressors life throws your way.